bevy-cheatbook/bevy-cheatbook/src/features/input-handling.md

 Keyboard keys can be identified by Scan Code or Key Code.

+Note: Command Key on Mac corresponds to the Super/Windows Key on PC.

 Scan Codes represent the physical key on the keyboard, regardless of the system layout.
 Key Codes represent the symbol/letter on each key and are dependent on the keyboard layout.